YoniChechik/AI_is_Math/docs/pages/how2start/how2start.md

 **Established math proficiency.**
 - This course **doesn't** assume any knowledge in image/signal processing- basic undergrad algabra course is sufficient.
-- It **does** assumes that the reader knows his way around seemingly hard math (never be afraid of math).
+- It **does** assume that the reader knows his way around seemingly hard math (never be afraid of math).
 - **Python** knowledge is an advantage, but if you can deal with the math you can deal with the code. **Matlab is deprecated...** If you are reading this, this course is a great time to switch to Python.

 > Just give me the code.
 I don't need to know the math...